JulienThielleux/campaignMakerGUI/README.md

 Users will be prompted to provide an OpenAI API key when running main.py for the first time.

+## Installation:
+- Put the CMGUI.exe file and the prompt.ini file and add them both to a directory.
+- Launch CMGUI.exe
+- Give a valid openai API key when prompted

 ## Roadmap:
-- Expanding to include different types of lore (monsters, items, quests, etc.).
+- Expanding to include different types of lore (monsters, history, etc.).
 - Allowing users to customize the type and format of generated lore.